AI Tooling

 Component Catalog

-The catalog at /api/catalog.json is a machine-readable index of every available template.
-It's auto-generated from the template registry by scripts/generate-catalog.mjs during deploy.
+The catalog is a set of JSON endpoints auto-generated from the template registry during deploy.
+The index at /api/catalog.json is lightweight and links to individual resources.

-templates Array of all templates, each with id, controls (type, default, options, min/max), assetSlots (id, type, required), defaultParams, category, contentType, backgroundType
+/api/catalog/templates/{id}.json Individual template with controls (type, default, options, min/max), assetSlots (id, type, required), defaultParams, category, contentType, backgroundType

 How agents use it

-The skill instructs the agent to fetch this file to look up template controls and asset slot requirements before building a document.
+The skill instructs the agent to fetch the catalog index, pick templates by summary, then fetch only the individual template endpoints it needs for control schemas and asset slot requirements.
+This avoids loading a single large file.
 The agent can also query templates at runtime via player.listTemplates() and player.getTemplate(id) if a live player instance is available.

 Regenerating